 Here is what you can expect from a visit to Top of the Rock.

 Bottom of the Rock

 The view from the top is what you came for, but there are a lot of interesting things to see on your way to the elevator.
 You’ll see photos and learn about the history of Rockefeller Center.
-Don’t rush past the fun photo opportunities (like we did) in your enthusiasm to get to the top.
+Don’t rush past the fun photo opportunities in your enthusiasm to get to the top.
 The elevator ride itself is an experience.
 You’ll see a light show and pictoral history of NBC through the ceiling as you rocket to the top of the building.

 Save time before or after your visit to explore Rockefeller Center.
 There are lots of familiar New York City landmarks in and around the tower.
 It’s the home of Radio City Music Hall and The Today Show.
 St. Patrick’s Cathedral is across the street.
 The shops of Fifth Avenue beckon and there is a big Nintendo store nearby.
 The Museum of Modern Art (MoMA) and Broadway are just a couple of blocks away.

 Top of the Rock